ICTs Offices, Markets, Social Places To Be Closed Tomorrow: Moeed Yusuf - UrduPoint

 ICT's Offices, Markets, Social Places To Be Closed Tomorrow: Moeed Yusuf

+Special Assistant to the Prime Minister on National Security Division (SAPM) on Tuesday announced that in the wake of coronavirus pandemic all the offices, markets, shopping malls and restaurants in Islamabad Capital Territory (ICT) would remain closed from March 25

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Mar, 2020 ) :Special Assistant to the Prime Minister on National Security Division (SAPM) on Tuesday announced that in the wake of coronavirus pandemic all the offices, markets, shopping malls and restaurants in Islamabad Capital Territory (ICT) would remain closed from March 25.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Mar, 2020 ):Special Assistant to the Prime Minister on National Security Division (SAPM) on Tuesday announced that in the wake of coronavirus pandemic all the offices, markets, shopping malls and restaurants in Islamabad Capital Territory (ICT) would remain closed from March 25.

 He informed that no public gathering at social places including cinemas, parks and religious congregation were banned in the ICT.